mikolalysenko/game-shell/README.md

 * A `init` event which is triggered on page load
 * A `render` event which is called every frame or as needed
 * A frame rate independent `tick` event that is called at uniform intervals
+* A `resize` event that gets called whenever the game changes size
 * Virtual key bindings
 * A polling interface for key and mouse states
 * Wrappers for fullscreen, pointer lock and precision timing APIs